bkilberg/finalproject-ari-ben/Answer.md

- The tests take a longer time to complete with a TreeMap than with a HashMap.
+ Yes, it makes a difference.The tests take a longer time to complete with a TreeMap than with a HashMap.

- All the string iterators will be placed in the same map and list
+ When i invoke countWords multiple times for different String iterators, all the string iterators will be placed in the same map and list.

- The iterator allows for entries to be added to the map so that it's not empty, and thus non-testable.
+ The Iterator abstraction allows the addition of entries to the map by making WordCounter testable

  the top ten words are